francocurotto/YDDM-re/documentation/abilities_list.md

 Invoke an attack (without paying attack crests) at a distance of max MAX.
 Cost: COST x CREST

-# Item Abilities
+# Manual Item Abilities
 ## ITEMCURE (AMOUNT)
-Cures landing monster AMOUNT number of hearts
+Restore monster AMOUNT life.

 ## ITEMDAMAGE (AMOUNT)
-Deals AMOUNT damage to landing monster
+Deals AMOUNT damage to monster.

 ## TIMEMACHINE
-Return monster to its previous location (location after last move command)
+Return monster to its previous location (location before its last movement).

 ## ITEMBUFF (ATTR, AMOUNT)
-Raise landing monster ATTR in AMOUNT
+Raise monster ATTR in AMOUNT.

 ## ITEMCRESKILL (CREST, AMOUNT)
-Remove AMOUNT number of crests from player of landing monster
+Remove AMOUNT CREST crest(s) from player.

-## GLUMINIZER
-Immediate activation.
-Doubles the movement cost of monsters.
-Does not stack with other gluminizers

 ## MONSTERREBORN
 Select a dice from player graveyard.
 Remove that dice from graveyard and add it to player dice pool.

-## WARPVORTEX
-Immediate activation.
-Summons a warp vortex dimension in location.

 ## BLACKHOLE
 Destroy all monsters and items.

+# Dimension Item Ability
+## GLUMINIZER
+Doubles the movement cost of monsters.
+Only one Gluminizer ability can be activated per duel.

+## WARPVORTEX
+Summons a warp vortex in dimension in location.